 Okay, we get it.
 A little stress can help us perform under pressure, but chronic stress is bad for the whole body.
 So, how do we begin to unravel this knot of stress?
 Buyer beware, there is no one single stress cure out on the market.
 Avoiding stress is about adapting a healthier lifestyle.
 And there are a variety of proven ways to reduce stress in our daily life which we will cover more fully in a moment.
 But, let’s start with a little-known stress reliever: vitamin C.

 It’s become common to think of Vitamin C in terms of shortening the common cold, but the truth is vitamin C is so much more.
 The basics: vitamin C (technically known as ascorbic acid) is an essential nutrient.
 Meaning that it is an essential organic molecule required by the body to function.
 It works its magic for enzymes to functionii, as an antioxidant, and for the immune system.
 Like some other essential nutrients, Vitamin C, cannot be synthesized (or created) by the human body – we have to consume it.
 In its role as an antioxidant, Vitamin C inhibits oxidation.
 While oxygen is required for life, it also ages us.
 There are two functions of antioxidants.
 You often find ascorbic acid as an additive in food, because is counteracts deterioration.
 In the body antioxidants function slightly differently.
 Inside the body, oxygen splits into a single atom with an unpaired electron called a free radical.
 Free radicals are also a natural by-product of our metabolism.
 They can also be found in foods, medicines, water, air pollutants, exposure to x-rays, industry chemicals, even sunlight.
 Free radicals and oxidative stress are a buzzy topic.
 Even now studies being conducted to assess their role in health.
 However, we do know that when free radicals go unchecked, they cause damage to cell, proteins and even our DNA in a process referred to as oxidative stress.
 Free radicals and oxidative stress are a complex subject which we will focus on another time.
 Sufficed to say that there are over 200 diseases associated with oxidative stress.
 And antioxidants like vitamin c, step in and terminate the damaging chain reaction of free radicals by giving an electron to the free radical, thereby neutralizing it.
 And if that isn’t powerful enough, vitamin c also plays a key role in the maintenance of blood vessels, skin, bone and cartilage, as well as the moderation of our moods and energy.
-In addition, vitamin C has been shown to kill cancer cells and treat cardiovascular disease.
+In addition, vitamin C has been shown to provide immune support for fighting off pathogens.
 Pretty incredible.
 But, how can vitamin C help with stress?

 Vitamin C is needed to manufacture several important mood-alternating neurotransmitters including dopamine, norepinephrine, and epinephrine.
 Dopamine creates feelings of pleasure and reward.
 It is involved in brain functions such as memory, attention, motivation and even regulating some body movements.
 Many drugs including alcohol increase dopamine.
 Norepinephrine and epinephrine play critical roles in our fight and flight response which we covered above.
 Epinephrine also called ... wait for it, adrenaline.
 Yes, this is the hormone that increases heart rate and blood sugar levels and relaxes muscles in the airways to improve breathing.
 Epinephrine gives the body added energy.
 Norepinephrine (also called noradrenaline) functions very similarly to epinephrine except that norepinephrine also causes your blood vessels to narrow, which increases blood pressure.
 Additionally, norepinephrine increases alertness, arousal and speeds up our reaction time.
 A sudden rapid rise in norepinephrine can cause panic attacks, while really low levels can cause depression.